rstudio/rstudio-conf-2022-program/sessions/unexpected-uses/worlds-smallest-r-environment-running.md

 session_slug: unexpected-uses
 # ---- Edit information below this line ----
 # The title of your talk
 talk_title: "The worlds smallest R environment?
-Running R on a $15 computer."
+Running R on a $15 computer"
 # A short version of the title, suitable for small displays
 talk_title_short: The worlds smallest R environment?
-Running R on a $15 computer.
+Running R on a $15 computer
 # A link to your talk's materials, when ready
 talk_materials_url: ~
 speakers: